Assistant Director of Student Inclusion and Involvement II

 - Master’s degree (preferred) or bachelor’s degree and related combination of experience in counseling, student affairs or other related fields focused on college student development (required).

-- Two-year professional experience in college student affairs or related field (preferred).
+- Two-year professional experience, graduate work included, in college student affairs or related field.

-- Competency skills in the areas of Student Involvement including event planning, diversity and inclusion, leadership development, orientation, and student affairs
+- Demonstrate competency skills in the areas of Student Involvement including event planning, diversity and inclusion, leadership development, orientation, and student affairs

 - Supervision of student staff and/or advising of student leaders